vaishali-dhemare/deep-learning-enhanced-visulization-tool-/README.md

 ## Project Description

-- Deep learning and Machine learning models have been trained, tested on Cyber space network dataset and integrated with visualization tool.
-Decision Tree, Support Vector Machine (SVM), Deep Neural Network (DNN) models are designed for classification in Python Programming language.
+- Deep learning and Machine learning models were trained and tested using the Cyber space network dataset, and these models were seamlessly integrated with a visualization tool.
+Specifically, classification models like Decision Tree, Support Vector Machine (SVM), and Deep Neural Network (DNN) were developed using Python.
-- Visualization tool is developed by use of Cytoscape open source visualization tool libraries based on Java-script language (Cytoscape-Cola plug-in).
-Modified the code as per project requirement to show predicted nodes under attack using color coding, line color and thickness between interlinked node structure.
-Website is hosted to represent the graphical interface of Visualization tool using HTML web page.
+- The visualization tool was developed using the Cytoscape open-source visualization tool libraries, which are built on JavaScript (utilizing the Cytoscape-Cola plug-in).
+The code was customized to align with project requirements, enabling the display of predicted nodes under attack through color-coded indicators, distinct line colors, and variable thickness within the interconnected node structure.
+To provide a user-friendly interface, a website was established, featuring the graphical representation of the visualization tool using an HTML web page.
-- Integrated DL models (Backend) and Visualization tool (Frontend) using Flask-API end points.
-- Implement Deep Learning Enhanced visualization tool, deployed the project on Microsoft Azure cloud platform using GitHub actions CI/CD pipe line.
+- The integration of backend Deep Learning (DL) models with the frontend Visualization tool was achieved through Flask-API endpoints.
+Additionally, an advanced Deep Learning Enhanced visualization tool was implemented, and the entire project was deployed on the Microsoft Azure cloud platform using GitHub actions for Continuous Integration and Continuous Deployment (CI/CD) pipeline.
-- Major Challenge is scalability, network monitoring with large datasets with 10K, 1M records as frontend visualization tool performance is not up to the mark
+- One of the primary challenges encountered during this process pertained to scalability, particularly concerning network monitoring with substantial datasets containing 10,000 to 1 million records.
+It was observed that the frontend visualization tool's performance did not meet desired standards when handling such extensive datasets with 1 M records.

 ## Needs of this project

-- frontend developers
+- Frontend Developement
 - Knowledge of HTML, Java-script
 - data exploration
 - data processing/cleaning
+- Feature Engineering
-- statistical modeling
+- Knowledge of statistical and predictive ML and DL modeling
 - Python programming
 - End-point creation using FLask-API
 - Microsoft Azure Web application